brandeis-skunkworks/course-scheduling/Vagrant/README.md

 # Vagrant
 To run this in your system:

-Open your command prompt and type:
+Clone the repository to your system.
+You could do it by opening your command prompt and typing:

 git clone https://github.com/fernandoaestrella/Skunkworks-Course-Scheduling/tree/master